 Whether starting a new outdoor project or adding to an existing one, installing light poles requires a lot of planning before you break ground.
 To start, you’ll need to identify the location type and application of the lighting before you can do anything else.
 Will they be installed in a commercial, residential, or recreational area?
+Will you be following a street light installation procedure?
 What are the environmental conditions to consider?
 What local ordinances do you need to comply with?
 Knowing these things will help identify the diverse installation needs for your project.
 This guide will provide step-by-step instructions for proper light pole installation best practices.

 How to get started